The first time I set foot in Pigeon Forge was 1987.

 I don’t remember any desire to go to Dollywood, even though certainly I knew who Dolly Parton was – chiefly through her movies playing over and over again on HBO.
 In fact, HBO is the reason I thought Dabney Coleman was the biggest actor in the world.

 Dollywood would have only been a year old at the time – having converted from Silver Dollar City in 1985 – and was still making its mark on the national scene.
-The idea of a Dollywood was still kinda strange.
-I mean Dolly was a big star but she wasn’t exactly Walt Disney.
+As a kid, the idea of a Dollywood was still kind of strange.
+Dolly was a big star, but she wasn’t exactly Walt Disney.

 Four years later my step-dad got transferred to East Tennessee, and Pigeon Forge went from being an exotic – for Hoosiers – vacation locale to basically my backyard.

 In the intervening years, Dollywood had already made great strides, beginning a 30-year journey from curiosity to legitimately great theme park.
 And while Dollywood executives have made fantastic improvements – seriously – in park management, attractions and events, there are still a few tips only the insiders know that can make your trip more fun.

 1. How to avoid Pigeon Forge traffic

 During peak hours, traffic in Pigeon Forge and Gatlinburg can steal tiny pieces of your soul.

 Did you go on vacation for mind-numbing hours of debilitating gridlock?
 Oops.
 Sorry.

 Sevier County officials, and presumably the Tennessee Department of Transportation, have done a lot of work to open up the entrances and help move people through, but there are still plenty of times it’d be quicker to walk the length of the main drag than try and drive it.